Mohammad-Eshtaiwi/reading-notes/Images-Color-Text.md

 # Text & Fonts

-fonts types uses:
+fonts types usage:

-- Serif: used with the printed texts and it eazy to read
+- Serif: used with the printed texts and it easy to read
-- Sans-Serif: used with small fonts and low resolution screens
+- Sans-Serif: used with small fonts and low-resolution screens
-- Monospace: this kind of fonts have the same width for every line with will make it well aligned and eazier to follow and read.
+- Monospace: this kind of fonts has the same width for every line with will make it well-aligned and easier to follow and read.

-Not all devices have the same set of fonts so you need to add genaric font at the end like this (**_font-family: Georgia, Times, serif;_**).
-Also you can add the font into your project files and use the font from your file not from the local device that user have.
+Not all devices have the same set of fonts so you need to add generic font at the end like this (**_font-family: Georgia, Times, serif;_**).
+Also, you can add the font into your project files and use the font from your file, not from the local device that the user has.

 @font-face {